-Once the selection process is completed for all segments, there is a unique, or no (0), reference photon selected for each along-track segment.
-The algorithm stores the ID of this reference photon for further analysis in the geolocation process.
-For each reference photon, the algorithm determines the index of the reference photon, and stores it as reference_photon_index in the /gtx/geolocation/ group.
+At this point, there should be a unique, or no, reference photon selected for each along-track segment.
+Store the ID of this reference photon for further analysis in the geolocation process.
+For each reference photon, determine the index of the reference photon, and store it as reference_photon_index in the /gtx/geolocation/ group.
 This index is a shortcut that identifies the jth reference photon within the n photons on a particular ATL03 granule.
-Similarly, the algorithm identifies the index of the first photon in the along-track geolocation segment and stores its value as ph_index_beg in the same group.
-The reference photon raw height before the neutral atmospheric correction is recorded in /gtx/geolocation/neutat_ht, and is used in the computation of the atmospheric delay parameters.
-See section 6.3.9 for additional details on the atmospheric delay correction.
+Similarly, identify the index of the first photon in the along-track geolocation segment and store it's value as ph_index_beg in the same group.